korenal/accenture_tasks/second_task/README.md

 Use your preferred test automation tool to automate test case: Go to your favorite e-shop, navigate to some category and add two most expensive items to the shopping cart from this category.
 Provide code from implementation.

 ## Solution
-Implementation in Squish Froglogic (https://www.froglogic.com/tag/squish-ide/)automation framework.
+Implementation in Squish Froglogic (https://www.froglogic.com/tag/squish-ide/ ) automation framework.
 I automate by it in work.\
 \
 There are two files:
   * suite_eshop_example\tst_buy2items\test -> it contains implementation of the test